dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-message-ttl.md

 ## Native message TTL support

 When message time-to-live has native support in the pub/sub component, Dapr simply forwards the time-to-live configuration without adding any extra logic, keeping predictable behavior.
 This is helpful when the expired messages are handled differently by the component.
 For example, with Azure Service Bus, where expired messages are stored in the dead letter queue and are not simply deleted.

+{{% alert title="Note" color="primary" %}}
+ You can also set message TTL for a given message broker at creation.
+Look at the specific characteristic of the component that you are using to see if this is suitable.

+{{% /alert %}}

 ### Supported components